Weezer (Red Album): Critical reception

 Among the negative reviews, Tiny Mix Tapes called the album "a sad portrait of a band that has been totally destroyed by fame and the pressures that come along with it," and The A.V.
 Club saying: "If the so-called 'Red Album' really is an elaborate goof on an all-too-forgiving fan base, that doesn't make Weezer's newest worst album any less insipid."
 Pitchfork gave the record 4.7/10, lamenting that "like the YouTube culture the 'Pork and Beans' video depicts so well, the song-- and this album-- relies on a high quantity of short-lived pretty good ideas to distract from a shortage of great ones."
 Prefix Magazine said that if the Red Album's "songs were formulaic, shiny, and easily digestible like everything on Green or Maladroit, the vacuity of the new songs wouldn't be as big a problem.
 But 'Heart Songs,' 'Thought I Knew'--these are just plain bad."

 Commercial performance

 The Red Album debuted at the fourth spot of the Billboard 200, with 126,000 copies sold in its first week.
 As of August 2009, according to Nielsen SoundScan, the Red Album has sold 443,000 copies.

 Legacy

 The Post ranked The Red Album the 6th best album by Weezer, and wrote that the album is among the band's most experimental.
 They also wrote: "The experiments pay off, and reflect Weezer's desire to constantly attempt new things as well as their refusal to fall back on their past success as a crutch."

 In 2012, NME ranked The Red Album the 5th best album by the band.

-Odyssey ranked The Red Album the 6th best album by the band.